FrVaBe/Java9/multi-release-jar/README.md

 * a MANIFEST.MF entry `Multi-Release: true`
 * version specific source code in the META-INF directory

-In the example provided here there is a `HelloWorld` class that comes with an [Java 8](multi-release-jar/src/main/java/de/frvabe/java9/mrjar/HelloWorld.java) and [Java 9](multi-release-jar-java9/src/main/java/de/frvabe/java9/mrjar/HelloWorld.java) flavour.
+In the example provided here there is a `HelloWorld` class that comes with a [Java 8](multi-release-jar/src/main/java/de/frvabe/java9/mrjar/HelloWorld.java) and [Java 9](multi-release-jar-java9/src/main/java/de/frvabe/java9/mrjar/HelloWorld.java) flavour.
 The final jar file content looks like this:

 ```
 C:.